Find Affordable College Courses

 $9,384 Average Tuition & Fees

 Our analysis found University of Colorado Denver/Anschutz Medical Campus to be the best value school for anthropology students who want to pursue a degree in Colorado.
-CU Anschutz is a very large public school located in the city of Denver.
+CU Anschutz is a fairly large public school located in the large city of Denver.

-CU Anschutz undergraduate students pay an average of $9,384 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at CU Anschutz are $9,384 a year.
 The average amount in student loans that anthropology majors at CU Anschutz take out is $32,532.

-In addition to its great value ranking, CU Anschutz is in the top 20% of all schools on our Best Anthropology Schools in Colorado list.
+CU Anschutz excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Anthropology Schools in Colorado list.

-Read full report on Anthropology at University of Colorado Denver/Anschutz Medical Campus
+Full Anthropology at University of Colorado Denver/Anschutz Medical Campus Report

 $12,188 Average Tuition & Fees

 A rank of #2 on this year’s list means Colorado State University - Fort Collins is a great value for anthropology students.
-Located in the city of Fort Collins, Colorado State is a public school with a very large student population.
+Located in the medium-sized city of Fort Collins, Colorado State is a public college with a fairly large student population.

-In-state tuition fees for undergraduate students at Colorado State are $12,188 per year.
+The average tuition and fees for an in-state undergraduate at Colorado State are $12,188 a year.
 Anthropology majors at Colorado State take out an average of $25,307 in student loans while working on their egree.
 This translates to an average monthly loan payment of $388, based on a 10-year repayment plan.

 Colorado State also took the #3 spot in our Best Anthropology Schools in Colorado rankings.

-Full Anthropology at Colorado State University - Fort Collins Report
+Read full report on Anthropology at Colorado State University - Fort Collins

 #3